 Our partner organization IPEMA is the leading resource for research development in the playground industry.
 They have shared their insights on how children are at their highest level of development when they are at play.
 Research shows that outdoor free play gives kids many valuable benefits, including the development of physical, emotional, social and cognitive skills.

 The physical benefits of play influence a child’s ability to learn reflexes and movement control, develop fine and gross motor skills, increase flexibility and balance.
-Play is an integral part in children learning to crawl, walk, run and jump.
-Each of these activities lead to improved physical health and fitness.
-The simple act of self propelled swinging encompasses a full body workout, time sequencing and balance.
+Play is an integral part of children learning to crawl, walk, run and jump.
+Each of these activities leads to improved physical health and fitness.
+The simple act of self-propelled swinging encompasses a full-body workout, time sequencing and balance.

-Play helps children develop language and reasoning skills, encourages critical thinking and problem solving.
+Play helps children develop language and reasoning skills, encourages critical thinking and problem-solving.
 It also helps their ability to focus and control their behavior.
 Kaplan’s (1995) Attention Restoration Theory (ART), explains the cognitive benefits nature provides.
-The theory suggest that nature has the capacity to renew attention after exerting mental energy such as; feeling tired after studying, working tirelessly on a work project or an assessment.
+The theory suggests that nature has the capacity to renew attention after exerting mental energy such as; feeling tired after studying, working tirelessly on a work project or an assessment.
 Experts from neuroscientists to child development researchers agree that play is essential for brain development.